James Allen Latané: Career

 Latané was ordained as an Episcopal priest.
 He served at a parish in Staunton, Virginia for more than a decade.

 His father died in 1860, shortly before the American Civil War.
 As Virginia decided to secede from the Union in 1861, Dr. Thomas Latané and several of his brothers enlisted in the Confederate States Army.
 At least two of the brothers joined the Essex Light Dragoons of the 9th Virginia Cavalry.
 William Latané (1833-1862) became the only fatality of JEB Stuart's well-publicized raid around Union General McClellan's army during the Peninsular Campaign.
 John R. Thompson's poem about the event was published in Richmond, and painting about his interment in nearby Middlesex County, Virginia by William D. Washington became an important fundraiser during the conflict and eventually part of Lost Cause iconography.
 Lt.
 John Latané (1838-1864), who had also joined the Essex Light Dragoons of the 9th Virginia Cavalry, had arranged for his brother's burial, and himself died while imprisoned in Washington, D.C. and would be buried among the Confederate dead in Hollywood Cemetery in the state capitol.
-[His twin, Lewis Latane (1838-1864) also died that year and has at least a burial marker in the St. Paul's Episcopal Church cemetery in Miller's Corner in Essex County.]
-However, their brother Henry Waring Latane Jr. (1828-1892) was buried at the cemetery of the Reformed Episcopal Church at Miller's Corner founded by this brother, and the gravestone indicates he had served as senior warden of that new church.
+[His twin, Lewis Latané (1838-1864) also died that year and has at least a burial marker in the St. Paul's Episcopal Church cemetery in Miller's Corner in Essex County.]
+However, their brother Henry Waring Latané Jr. (1828-1892) was buried at the cemetery of the Reformed Episcopal Church at Miller's Corner founded by this brother, and the gravestone indicates he had served as senior warden of that new church.

 In 1874, Rev. Latané was rector of historic St. Mathew's Episcopal Church in Wheeling, West Virginia, but decided to join the breakaway Reformed Episcopal Church.
 He was consecrated as a bishop of that church on June 22, 1879, in Philadelphia, and ultimately became that denomination's Presiding Bishop from May, 1900 until his death.

 Death and legacy

 Rt.
-Rev. Latane and his wife are buried at Hollywood Cemetery in Richmond, Virginia.
+Rev. Latané and his wife are buried at Hollywood Cemetery in Richmond, Virginia.
 At least one daughter, Edith Latané, would remain with the Episcopal Church and helped found St. Margaret's School in Tappahannock in Essex County.
 That boarding school remains in operation today.
-The University of Virginia library holds many of the family's papers.
+The University of Virginia library holds many of the family's papers, including the book "James Allen Latané" by his daughter, Lucy Temple Latané.